United States of America

 What to see in Vermont

-Vermont's ski resorts are hugely popular: Killington is the biggest and has a frenetic nightlife which delights younger visitors, Jay Peak has a diverse offering of trails and slopes, and Stowe is part modern ski resort and part quaint heritage hub, appealing to lovers of culture as well as snow.
+Vermont's ski resorts are hugely popular: Killington is the biggest and has a frenetic nightlife which delights younger visitors, Jay Peak has a diverse offering of trails and slopes and Stowe is part modern ski resort and part quaint heritage hub, appealing to lovers of both snow and culture.

 Cultural highlights include the renowned Shelburne Museum, the quirky Fairbanks Museum and Planetarium, and the Marsh-Billings-Rockefeller National Historic Park which provides insight into Vermont's proud agricultural heritage.
 Speaking of agriculture, Vermont is a joy for foodies, especially lovers of fresh produce and artisanal products.
 The state is the maple syrup hub of the US and celebrated for its chocolates, the famous Ben and Jerry's Ice cream brand and divine cheese varieties.